sapphie132/FalloutEquestriaVTT/README.md

 # FalloutEquestria System

 This system is a foe system that you can use as a starting point for building your own custom systems.
 It's similar to Simple World-building, but has examples of creating attributes in code rather than dynamically through the UI.
+## Blah blah blah
+Anyway you can download it from here: `https://github.com/sapphie132/FalloutEquestriaVTT/blob/master/system.json`
 ## Usage

 Before installing this system, you should rename any files that have `foe` in their filename to use whatever machine-safe name your system needs, such as `adnd2e` if you were building a system for 2nd edition Advanced Dungeons & Dragons.
 In addition, you should search through the files for `foe` and `FalloutEquestria` and do the same for those, replacing them with appropriate names for your system.